jakebalek25/jakebalek25.github.io/_posts/2024-05-13-Hitting-Runner-Second-No-Outs.md

   <img src="/images/secondbasecountextras.png" alt="Table showing the distribution of events for the at-bat following in extra innings" style="width: 100%;">
 </figure>

+In extra innings, a hitter safely reaches base by single, double, triple, home run, or walk over 28% of the time.
+By recording a base hit, the runner will likely score which accounts for 21% of the data.
+However, what is interacting is that hitters tend to sac bunt 9.5% of the time.
+Teams elect to attempt to sacrifice the runner to third in attempt to score the go ahead run in extra innings.
+This is 5% higher than in regular innings which means that teams value a runner at third with one out more than a runner at 2nd with 0 outs.
+Another interesting note is that the strikeout rate dropped 1.5% as teams are telling their hitters the ball must be in play because a strikeout in this situation could lose the game rather than trying to hit a ball to the right side with 2 strikes.

 <figure style="width: 75%; margin: 0 auto; text-align: center;">
   <img src="/images/deltahomewinextras.png" alt="Table showing the distribution of events for within a good or bad at bat" style="width: 100%;">
 </figure>

+This is quite possibly the most interesting piece of information in the study!
+The number of "good" at-bats during extra innings in this situation is much higher.
+This could be because every at-bat has a lot more weight in terms of delta win expectancy.
+Without the raw delta win expectancy numbers, we cannot determine whehter or not htis is true.

 Comparing Both Situations